yzpaul/ExpenseOwl/README.md

 ### Intention of Use

-Reiterating that you should use this to just add expenses quickly.
-The default name for an expense is `unnamed` and the date is automatically set to current date.
-There's a default list of categories to choose from, which can be edited very easily.
+I reiterate that you should use this to add expenses quickly.
+The default name for an expense is `unnamed`, and the date is automatically set to today.
+There's a default list of categories, which can be edited easily through an environment variable.

-In the ideal case, `enter the amount and choose category` - that's it!
+In the ideal case, `enter the amount and choose the category` - that's it!

 For a bit more involved case, `enter the amount and name, choose the category, and select the date` - still very simple!

-The application only allows addition and deletion, there's no need for editing.
-There are no tags, no wallet info, no budgeting, nothing!
+The application only allows addition and deletion; there's no need for editing.
+There are no tags, wallet info, budgeting, or anything else!
 Plain and simple for the win.

 # Screenshots